SSWConsulting/SSW.Rules.Content/rules/manage-javascript-projects-with-nx/rule.md

 Consider using Nx in a project when your solution:
-* is a JavaScript monorepo
+* Is a JavaScript monorepo
-* is medium to large sized
+* Is medium to large sized
-* contains multiple projects
+* Contains multiple projects
-* share codes between projects
+* Share codes between projects
-* has slow build time
+* Has slow build time